danieliniguezv/encode-bootcamp/week-1/homework1.md

 Monopoly is a board game where you buy and sell property and utility services.
-Money is issued by a central bank and originally at the beginning is the same bak whom owns property and utility.
+Money is issued by a central bank and originally at the beginning is the same bank that owns the  property and utility.

 If we were to have a decentralised version of said boardgame then we would have that every player in the board game would initially have a record of the